Kali Ma: the divine mother, appears fearsome.

 She rides a lion.
 She wears a garland of severed heads and a skirt of dismembered arms, or nothing at all.
 Her dark, disheveled hair flows freely.
 Her eyes are red with intoxication and rage.
 Her red tongue sticks out under sharp white fangs that shine against blue black skin.
 Her many hands carry a sword, a trident, a severed head dripping fresh blood, and a kapala or skull cup catching the blood.
 She is often accompanied by serpents and a jackal.
 She dances in graveyards.

 At first glance and without understanding, Kali ma may appear more like a demon and less like a loving goddess.
 But she is simply misunderstood.
+She doesn’t fit into neatly packed boxes of good and evil.
+In truth, she transcends both.

 The History of Kali Ma